-Benefits - Favorable variance of \$814,459 was realized.
-This was due to a reduced medical use due to COVID-19 and during the fiscal, the federal government was covering any COVID-19 related treatments which did not impact claims.
+Benefits - Favorable variance of \$352,886 was realized.
+This was due to a reduced medical use during the fiscal year, and a continued positive workers compensation and life insurance renewals.

-Instruction Program - Favorable variance of \$38,026 due to savings resulted from aggressively pursuing consortium pricing, and exhausting all current inventories.
+Instruction Program - Favorable variance of \$470,827 due to savings resulted from aggressively pursuing consortium pricing.
 The district, while meeting its identified needs, was able to obtain savings in these areas.
 Such savings was the result of needing less outside purchase service then budgeted, secure better pricing in instructional supplies then what was originally budgeted.
 Overall, the district saw a decreased use of outside conferences and dues and fees, which helped with the positive budget balance in the overall instructional program area.

-Transportation - These services were unfavorable by \$452,666.
-This was a result of additional special education students and increasing costs of special education transportation.
+Transportation - These services were unfavorable by \$256,920.
+This was a result of increase in special education transportation costs due to price increases.

-Plant Operation - Unfavorable \$1,270,198 due to major investment in plant and facilities.
-The largest project was HVAC work at several buildings, COVID related expenses, and fire panel work.
-Also increasing costs of heating oil, diesel, and natural gas.
-The District also continued to make investments in school security, boiler improvements, pool repairs, replacement and LED lighting upgrades for additional future savings..
+Plant Operation - Unfavorable \$1,600,663 due to major investment in plant and facilities.
+We continue to see a large increase in basic cleaning supplies.
+The cost of outside contractors for repairs has also increased.
+The District continues to make repairs to several HVAC units, including the large HVAC unit on the high school main gym, and heating systems in several buildings.
+The District also continued to make investments in school security, boiler improvements, replacement, and LED lighting upgrades for additional future savings.

-Transfer to Other Funds - The state legislature establishes the ability to transfer to a capital reserve fund up to 1% of its approved appropriation.
-The Board of Education voted to transfer to this fund \$140,717 for future capital or non-recurring expenditures.
-This fund can be carried forward each year and is subject to Board of Education approval for expenditures made from it and the balance at the end of the year is \$1,133,992.
+Transfer to Other Funds - The state legislature establishes the ability to transfer to an educational expenditure reserve fund up to 2% of its approved appropriation.
+The Board of Education voted to transfer to this reserve \$232,725 for future educational expenditures.
+This reserve can be carried forward each year and is subject to Board of Education approval for expenditures made from it and the balance at the end of the year is \$232,725.

-A summary of interfund transfers follows:
+A summary of interfund and reserve transfers follows:

 Transfers to Transfers From

-Major Funds: Other Funds Other Funds
+Other Funds Other Funds

-General Fund \$ \$ 1,787,717
+General Fund \$ \$ 1,158,853

-Debt Service Fund 1,647,000
+Debt Service Fund 926,128

-Capital Reserve Fund 140,717
+Educational Expenditures Reserve 232,725

-\$ 1,787,717 \$ 1,787,717
+\$ 1.158,853 \$ 1,158,853